TheOluwafemi/dsl-query-builder/README.md

 // For enterprises with proxy services that handle index routing const client = createSearchClient({
   endpoint: 'https://your-proxy-service.com',
-  // No index specified - requests go directly to /_search })
+  // No index specified - requests go directly to the endpoint })

-// Searches will use /_search endpoint
-const results = await client.search(createQuery().match('title', 'search term'))
+// Searches will use the endpoint directly const results = await client.search(createQuery().match('title', 'search term'))

 // You can also specify index per search if needed